godwingodsvessel/project_sql/README.md

 - **High Paying but Low Demand?** → _A secondary skill for specialization._

-  - Example: **Snowflake** or **PySpark** might command higher salaries but have fewer postings—learn after mastering the fundamentals.
+  - Example: **Snowflake** or **PySpark** might command higher salaries but have fewer postings, learn after mastering the fundamentals.

 - **High Demand but Lower Pay?** → _Essential baseline competencies._
-  - Example: **Excel** may be everywhere but with lower salary premiums—still foundational and expected.
+  - Example: **Excel** may be everywhere but with lower salary premiums still foundational and expected.

 **Action Items:**